peterampazzo/project-website-template/README.md

 ---
 ```

-Whereas, `prev` and `next` are the link to the pages displayed in the bottom of the page.
-If obmitted, no link is going to be displayed!
+Whereas, `prev` and `next` are the link to the pages displayed at the bottom of the page.
+If omitted, no link is going to be displayed!

 Please, check the examples provided and the source code.
 By using Markdown you will be able to include: